Kholoud-ouda/StaticWebsiteOnAWS/README.md

 - SSL Certificate to be used in cloudfront (Redirect all Http to Https requests)
 - Cloudfront
 - S3 Bucket (s3 bucker for the website per environment & s3 bucket for pipelines artifacts)
-- AWS repository,CodeBuild & Code Pipeline
+- CodeCommit ,CodeBuild & Code Pipeline
 - AWS IAM Role

 ## Architecture